-Ray Charles: 50 Years In Music, Uh-Huh! was a special TV show, commemorating Ray Charles's 50th year in the music industry (timing his debut at the Saintt Augustine School for the Deaf and the Blind in 1942, when he started plating piano for afternoon tea parties and ladies' club socials!).
+Ray Charles: 50 Years In Music, Uh-Huh! was a special TV show, commemorating Ray Charles's 50th year in the music industry (timing his debut at the Saintt Augustine School for the Deaf and the Blind in 1942, when he started platying piano for afternoon tea parties and ladies' club socials!).
 The program was presented as a benefit event for the Starlight and Starbright Pavilion Foundations on 19 September 1991, in Pasadena, and was directed by Jim Yukich.
 With The Ray Charles Band, and a record breaking line-up of seven (7!)
 Raelettes.
-A 60-minute cut was first aired before September was over, on a Sunday (i.e. the 22nd or the 29th).
+A 60-minute cut was aired by Fox on October 6.
 The DVD (embedded below) had 90 minutes.

 DVD: Image Entertainment, November 2005, ISAN B000BD1LI6.